 To be reimbursed from your available HRA funds simply submit a reimbursement form, called a Request for Withdrawal Form, for the HRA Eligible Expenses that have been incurred.
-A Request for Withdrawal Form is available on the Internet at myuhc.com.
+A Request for Withdrawal Form is available from the CenturyLink Service Center for Health and Welfare Benefits or on the Internet at myuhc.com.
 For reimbursement from your HRA, you must include proof of the expenses incurred as indicated on the Request for Withdrawal Form.
 For HRA Eligible Expenses, proof can include a bill, invoice, or an Explanation of Benefits (EOB) from your group medical plan under which you are covered.
+An

-An EOB will be required if the expenses are for services usually covered under group medical plans, for example, charges by surgeons, doctors and hospitals.
+EOB will be required if the expenses are for services usually covered under group medical plans, for example, charges by surgeons, doctors and hospitals.
 In such cases, an EOB will verify what your out-of-pocket expenses were after payments under other group medical plans.
 (See the FSA SPD for this information as it relates to the FSA.)